stefanofa/awesome/TOPICS.md

 *   [transmissions11/solmate](https://github.com/transmissions11/solmate) - Modern, opinionated, and gas optimized building blocks for smart contract development.

+## notifications

+*   [hiaaryan/sileo](https://github.com/hiaaryan/sileo) - A physics based toast notification library for react.

+*   [containrrr/watchtower](https://github.com/containrrr/watchtower) - A process for automating Docker container base image updates.

+*   [emilkowalski/sonner](https://github.com/emilkowalski/sonner) - An opinionated toast component for React.

+*   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

+## toast

+*   [hiaaryan/sileo](https://github.com/hiaaryan/sileo) - A physics based toast notification library for react.

+*   [emilkowalski/sonner](https://github.com/emilkowalski/sonner) - An opinionated toast component for React.

+*   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

 ## astro

 *   [michael-andreuzza/bearnie](https://github.com/michael-andreuzza/bearnie) - Accessible components for Astro and Tailwind CSS.
 Components are copied to your project.
 You own and control the code.